Yahweasel/yalap.js/configs/README.md

 ## Making a custom variant

-If all you want is to make a configuration that fits your needs, in the `config` directory, run a command like `./mkconfig.js plain-tar '["write", "read", "tar", "untar"]'`.
+If all you want is to make a configuration that fits your needs, in the `configs` directory, run a command like `./mkconfig.js plain-tar '["write", "read", "tar", "untar"]'`.
 The first argument is the name of the variant you're creating, and the second argument is a JSON array with the configuration fragments to include.
 The order of the fragments in the array is essentially irrelevant (it will affect the order that things are built in, and the order that some code appears in the generated JavaScript files, but nothing else).

 Most configuration fragments have yalap.js-specific names.
 They're organized like so: